UDF Examples

 User-defined ETL using UDFs

-You an use the UDF scripts to implement flexible ETL processes by defining how to extract and convert data from external sources.
+You can use UDF scripts to implement flexible ETL processes by defining how to extract and convert data from external sources.
 For more information, see User-defined IMPORT/EXPORT Using UDFs.